 Are you looking for the best investment options for senior citizens in India?

 Googling this will lead you to hundreds of investment options.
-But which of these investment options for senior citizens is best for your specific needs?
+But which of these are the best investment options for senior citizens?

 To find out, let’s analyse your investments post 60 years of age.

 As you turn 60 years of age, there is a drastic change in your lifestyle.
 If you are a working professional, you might retire or seek a non-regular means of earning.
 You could be less aggressive when it comes to career development and more inclined toward taking small breaks.
 You might want to relax and spend more time with your family.

 You have earned and accumulated wealth all your career.
 As your regular income stops, your capacity to take risks decreases to negligible levels.
 This is because you need to sustain your investments made between 30 to 60 years of age for your entire retired life.
 Therefore, your principal amount needs to be secure from risks.

 With a lower risk appetite, you can choose debt investments which do not pose any risk to your principal.
 But, how do you choose these investments?